 In the past, nurses who moved to another state had to obtain a license in the new state in order to practice.
 The Nurse Licensure Compact, enacted in 1997, is a reciprocity agreement that allows nurses to practice in participating states without obtaining a new license.
 More than 30 states currently participate in the compact, and several states are awaiting implementation or legislation.

-Courses in a Nursing Program
+Courses in an Accelerated Program

 Many on-campus and online RN-to-BSN programs require similar courses.
 Nursing students must typically take research and academic writing classes, in addition to completing nursing courses and hands-on training.
 Some programs offer specialized classes in areas such as health administration, informatics, and healthcare across the lifespan.
 Although curricula vary by school, the courses below are common to many accredited RN-to-BSN programs.